codegdo/checkin/docs/pg/01_pg_user_setup.md

   - **"db_admin"**: An admin user responsible for administrative tasks within the "db_app" database, such as schema management and maintenance.

-  - **"api_app"**: An API application user with restricted privileges.
+  - **"api_user"**: An API application user with restricted privileges.
 This user can interact with the database solely through defined stored procedures and functions.

-  - **"api_worker"**: An API worker user with permissions similar to "api_app."
+  - **"api_worker"**: An API worker user with permissions similar to "api_user."
 This user can also interact with the database via stored procedures and functions.

   - **"api_manager"**: An API manager user with higher-level access.
 This user can perform administrative tasks related to the API, such as managing API users and configurations.